Complexity and scaling in quantum quench in $1+1$ dimensional fermionic field theories: Scaling of Complexity

+Clearly the Kibble-Zurek time depends on the momentum of the mode according to (\ref{lc}) and (\ref{ener_gap}).
+In CCP type-like potential case, one can find that adiabaticity breaks down at $-t_{KZ}$ and reappears at $t_{KZ}$.
+On the other hand, in ECP type-like potential case, adiabaticity breaks down at $t_{KZ}$.

+To make it clear, the circuit complexity is plotted mode by mode at $t=0$ (See Fig. \ref{f6}).
+We find that the momentum-dependence of circuit complexity can be divded into two regions by Landau criterion.
+In particular, a critical momentum $k_c$ exists, where

-For $k < k_c$ the adiabatic approximation breaks down and circuit complexity can be evaluated approximately by that at a fixed mass $m=m(-t_{\text{KZ}})$; for $k > k_c$, circuit complexity can be evaluated by using the instantaneous mass at $t=0$,
+For $k < k_c$ the adiabatic approximation breaks down, and the system is frozen after $-t_{KZ}$.
+This implies that circuit complexity can be evaluated approximately by that at a fixed mass $m_{KZ}=m(-t_{\text{KZ}})$, which can be treated as an effective mass of the frozen system.
+For $k > k_c$, adiabatic approximation is valid, and circuit complexity can be evaluated by using the instantaneous mass at $t=0$.
+Then in general, the approximation is